Quasinormal Modes of Extremal Reissner-Nordstrom Black Holes via Seiberg-Witten Quantization: Quantum Seiberg-Witten Geometry with

 Consequently, the exact quantization condition for the spectral problem is formulated as a Bohr-Sommerfeld-like condition involving the quantum B-period:

 where $\mathcal{N}_B$ is a numerical constant depending on the specific normalization of the cycles ($2\pi$ in our convention).

 This formalism provides a unified framework for various spectral problems, where the quantum SW curves for $\mathrm{SU(2)}$ gauge theories with $N_f$ fundamental hypermultiplets naturally map to specific families of Heun equations~(HE).
-While the initial finding \cite{Aminov:2020swq} already analyzed the $N_f=2$ (DCHE) case in the extremal limit of the Kerr black hole, subsequent literature has predominantly focused on the extensive exploration of the $N_f=3$ (CHE) and $N_f=4$ (General Heun) scenarios (see e.g.,~\cite{Bonelli:2021uvf,Ge:2024znh,Lei:2023mqx}).
+While the initial finding \cite{Aminov:2020yma} already analyzed the $N_f=2$ (DCHE) case in the extremal limit of the Kerr black hole, subsequent literature has predominantly focused on the extensive exploration of the $N_f=3$ (CHE) and $N_f=4$ (General Heun) scenarios (see e.g.,~\cite{Bonelli:2021uvf,Ge:2024jdx,Lei:2023mqx}).
+In addition to the Kerr black hole, the quantum Seiberg-Witten/gravity correspondence for the SU(2) gauge theory with $N_f=2$ fundamental hypermultiplets has also been successfully applied to study the tidal resonances of D1D5 and D1D5P fuzzballs \cite{DiRusso:2024hmd}.
 To the best of our knowledge, the exact correspondence between the $N_f=2$ gauge theory and the extremal RN black hole remains unexplored.
 In this paper, we bridge this gap by establishing this exact mapping and providing the first analytic computation of quasinormal modes for the extremal RN geometry using this framework.
 The quantum curve for the $N_f=2$ theory takes the form of the DCHE.
 It can be written as a Schrödinger-like equation:

 with the potential given by: